Project Life Cycle Phases in Project Management

 The Initiation phase is the first phase of the project management life cycle.
-The product or the project is described, it’s objectives and requirements are specified during the initiation phase.
+The product or the project is described, its objectives and requirements are specified during the initiation phase.
 A feasibility study report may be created to understand whether the project is feasible or not.
 The aim of creating a feasibility report is to analyze the project objective, specify the solutions, highlight the opportunities and promote decision-making processes.
-Project deliverables, financial benefits, and the incomes are decided by the important stakeholders in this phase.
+Project deliverables, financial benefits, and incomes are decided by the important stakeholders in this phase.
 If the project idea is adopted by the important stakeholders, the project manager creates the project charter.

 2. The Planning Phase

-The Planning phase is one of the most important phase of the project lifecycle.
+The Planning phase is one of the most important phases of the project lifecycle.
 It is directly related to the success of the project.
 At this phase, the project scope is defined and the project management plan is created.
 The project manager creates several project management documents including but not limited to the following;